 Would you like to own a piece of history?

 In compliance with the Currituck Wild Horse Management Plan, one of the ways the Corolla Wild Horse Fund manages the herd size is to make horses available for adoption.
-We appreciate your interest in adopting one of the Colonial Spanish Mustangs of the Outer Banks.
+Read more about our horse adoption program.

 100 Reasons to NOT Touch or Feed Our Wild Horses